 Soft Skills Courses

-Publishing one’s own scientific findings and presenting them to the scientific community in internal seminars or at international meetings are essential elements of a researcher’s life.
+Publishing one’s own scientific findings and presenting them to the scientific community in internal seminars or at international meetings, developing agile project management skills and building up resilienceas well as a healthy working attitude.
+These are all essential elements of a researcher’s life.
 We offer comprehensive training in soft and hard skills by experienced specialists.

 Career Mentoring and Management Course

 A unique feature of our graduate programme is career mentoring that serves to guide your individual career plan.
 This training over the course of three years provides you with the nuts-and-bolts expertise required for successful scientific career development including grant and CV writing, as well as techniques to communicate clearly and project self-confidence during interviews.

 Scientific courses introduce our students to good laboratory practice, ethical scientific conduct and a range of scientific techniques used in our state-of-the-art core facilities.
 Some of these courses are offered by our faculty members.
 We also organize other useful trainings such as “Statistical Literacy” and “Working with R”, "Processing and Analysis of Scientific Images" and “Graphic Design with Adobe Illustrator”.

 German courses are offered by the MPI for Biology of Ageing to facilitate integration of our international students in Germany.